 - Issue details: See the assignee and description, make comments, and add content to the issue.

 We're rolling out a new issue view, with a consistent appearance across Jira and one screen to view and edit.
-It looks a little different and some procedures have changed slightly, so take a look at our info page to see what's new and get the latest updates and Work in the new issue view for info on how to complete common tasks.
+It looks a little different and some procedures have changed slightly, so take a look at our updates page to see what's changed and get the latest updates and Work in the new issue view for info on how to complete common tasks.
 To turn the new issue view on or off in Jira Software projects for now, head to Your profile and settings ( and toggle the switch for the New Jira issue view. ) > Personal settings